Canada–Mozambique relations: Aid Effectiveness Agenda

 The Aid Effectiveness Agenda is a program made by the Government of Canada to make its International aid more "efficient, focused, and accountable."
 This was achieved through focusing on specific countries.
-The Canadian International Development Agency (CIDA) chose 20 countries that met 3 sets of criteria: Needs, Ability to benefit meaningfully from Canada's assistance, Alignment with Canada's foreign policy.
+The Canadian International Development Agency (CIDA) chose 20 countries that met three sets of criteria: Needs, Ability to benefit meaningfully from Canada's assistance, Alignment with Canada's foreign policy.
 The Agenda also included 3 priority themes: children and youth, food security and economic growth which are all employed in CIDA's efforts towards Mozambique.
 In Mozambique's case, Canada is "one of the lead bilateral donors".

 Canadian International Development Agency

 Mozambique was designated as one of 20 'focus countries' in 2009 as part of its Aid Effectiveness Agenda.
-The Canadian International Development Agency (CIDA) supports the Government of Mozambique's Poverty Reduction Strategy Paper, which outlines "economic development, including agriculture, human capital (education and health)[and] governance (including efficient use of public resources)."
+CIDA supports the Government of Mozambique's Poverty Reduction Strategy Paper, which outlines "economic development, including agriculture, human capital (education and health)[and] governance (including efficient use of public resources)."
 CIDA's efforts are categorized in the themes of children and youth and economic growth.
 Mozambican children are supported through increase in education quality and access to health services, including response to the HIV/AIDS crisis.
 At the 2010 G8 Conference, Mozambique was named one of 10 Muskoka Initiative countries, supporting maternal, child and neonatal health.
 Economic growth is promoted through support to the Mozambican national budget."